Book Review – Toyota Production System – Taiichi Ohno

 Other books by Taiichi Ohno include “Taiichi Ohno’s Workplace Management” and “Just-in-Time for Today and Tomorrow.”

-Peter Gardner is a Senior Lean Consultant with Shinka Management focusing on business profit improvement utilizing lean manufacturing practices.
+Peter Gardner, now retired, was a Senior Lean Consultant with Shinka Management focusing on business profit improvement utilizing lean manufacturing practices.
 Peter has been involved in leading lean manufacturing programs for the past three decades.
 In his previous role as Global Manufacturing Engineering Director at TI Automotive, Peter had responsibility for manufacturing operations at 80 factories.

 Shinka Management provides lean consulting, lean training and Japan study mission week-long training courses which include Toyota factory tours and visits to several plants in the Toyota supply chain to learn about the application of TPS.